Dismounted/XenMoods/README.md

 The interface should be intuitive enough to work out.
 Enter image URLs as relative, e.g. *styles/default/xenmoods/happy.png*.

 NB.
-You must have the Admin Permission *Can Manage Moods* ticked.
+You must have the Admin Permission *Manage moods* ticked.

 User Permissions
 ----

 You can set permissions for specific user groups as to whether they can see and have moods.
-The two permissions are *Can View Moods* and *Can Have Mood*.
+The two permissions are *View moods* and *Have moods*.

 Upgrading
 ----